espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 -------------

-How to hard reset ESP8266?
+How can I hard reset ESP8266?
 Is hard reset active low or active high?
 What are the requirements for reset?
 --------------------------------------------------------------------------------------------------------------------------------------------------------

   - The Pin32 EXT_RSTB of ESP8266 is the reset pin.
 This active low pin has an internal pull-up resistor.
 To prevent external factors triggering a restart, it is recommended that the EXT_RSTB cabling be as short as possible and an RC circuit be added to the EXT_RSTB pin.